-Watch our video and read on to see how you can choose the right equipment for the job every time.
+Watch our video and read on to see how you can choose the right equipment for the job — and find your perfect fit — every time.

-Let’s say your focus is going to be small retrofits.
-As a home performance company, you will be crawling in and out of tight spaces, air sealing, and addressing many different concerns that may include insulation.
+Let’s say your focus is small retrofits.
+As a home performance company, you will be crawling in and out of tight spaces, air sealing, and addressing many different concerns — including insulation.

-If that’s the case, pulling up a box truck with a gas-powered 100 bag per hour machine is definitely overkill.
-You will need to dial back the machine so much that you will barely use it.
-Add to that, if you are vacuuming out the attic, getting the vacuum in and out of the box truck is a bigger challenge than with a small trailer.
+In that case, pulling up a box truck with a gas-powered 100 bag per hour machine is overkill.
+You’ll need to dial back the machine so much that you’ll barely use it.
+Plus, getting the vacuum in and out of the box truck is a bigger challenge than with a small trailer.

-On the other hand, if the job is filling the ceilings on a three-story, multi-family building, a small 12-18 bag per hour machine could take up to five times as long.
-All profit from the job would be eaten up by labor due to the time on the job.
+On the other hand, if your focus is filling the ceilings on a three-story, multi-family building, a small 12-18 bag per hour machine could take up to five times as long.
+All profit from the job would be eaten up by labor due to the delay.
 Your production rate would slow down other trades and put you and the superintendent at odds.

-After you decide the type of work you intend to do, there are more things to consider.
-Some questions to consider include:
+After you decide the type of work you intend to do, there are more things to consider: